Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

 # Unreal Engine: Livestreaming Toolkit

 This plugin enables you to send and receive live-stream video to/from `Unreal Engine` to/from [`OBS Studio`](https://github.com/Off-World-Live/obs-spout2-source-plugin) or [other programs](https://spout.zeal.co/) with no computational overhead, compression or latency.

-It works both `in-Editor` and `at Runtime`.
+It works both `in-Editor` and `at Runtime` and is compatible with both `DirectX11` and `DirectX12` (for ray-tracing).

 It works with `Unreal` tools such as: `Cinecam`, `Composure`, `DLSS`, `Virtual Camera`, `Livelink`, `Metahumans` etc.

 For support, [please get in touch on our `Discord` channel.](https://discord.gg/2PaMtnK)

+*N.B.
+This plugin only works for video sharing on a single GPU.
+For sharing over the network you will need to use a solution like [`NDI`](https://www.ndi.tv/sdk/).*

 ## Plugin Download